mne-tools/mne-nirs/doc/index.rst

 ========================================

 This project is a reference implementation to anyone who wishes to develop projects based from MNE.
 Robs test edit.
 Again.
 Test.
-Comeon
+Comeon.
+WOrk

 .. toctree::
    :maxdepth: 2